vapor-ware/enc28j60-mac/ReadME.md

 ```
 /home/pi
 ```
-We will use that script later to verify the MAC address was assigned to eth0.
+We will use this script later to verify the MAC address was assigned to eth0.

 Reboot:
 ```